-“Calcium signaling regulates many important cellular functions, like muscle contraction, neural communication, gene transcription and tissue growth,” said Fenfang Li, a postdoctoral research fellow in Zhong’s laboratory and lead author of the study.
-“Previous studies have shown that sonogenetics and sonoporation causes a calcium response, which can make neurons fire or promote healing in other cells, so we wanted to take a closer look.”
+“Calcium signaling regulates many important cellular functions, like muscle contraction, neural communication, gene transcription, and tissue growth,” said Fenfang Li, a postdoctoral research fellow in Zhong’s laboratory and lead author of the study.
+“Previous studies have shown that sonogenetics and sonoporation cause a calcium response, which can make neurons fire or promote healing in other cells, so we wanted to take a closer look.”

 The results showed that cavitation bubbles actually produce two types of calcium responses: slow waves and fast waves.
 But most interestingly, the study showed that microbeads attached to the cell’s surface can catch some of the bubbles’ energy so they tug at the membrane’s surface.
 This provides more localized deformation—and a stronger calcium response—from a slower, softer wave.

 “This strategy can stimulate the cells at a safe distance from the cavitation bubbles,” said Zhong.
 “The approach should make it much easier for researchers to safely use sonogenetics in human therapies.”

 This study was supported by the National Institutes of Health (R03-EB017886-01A1, R01-AR48182, R37-DK052985-20) and the National Science Foundation (1638442).